-2.)
-Snow tires have a deeper more distinguished tread patterns.
-These deep treads accomplish at least two things: A.) They allow tires to grab onto snow and ice even more effectively and B.) They help remove excess water and icy muck, which would otherwise inhibit traction.
+2. Snow tires have deeper more distinguished tread patterns.
+These deep treads accomplish at least two things: a) they allow tires to grab onto snow and ice even more effectively and b) they help remove excess water and icy muck, which would otherwise inhibit traction.

 Studded vs. Studless

 It’s also worth noting that some winter tires come with metal studs embedded into their tread.
-Such tires are called: “Studded Tires.”
-The Blizzaks I’m talking about do not have studs and are thus called: “Studless Tires.”
-There are differing opinions about where or not studs improve or diminish a vehicles performs on wintery roads.
-I don’t want to get into this debate here, but I will say this, I used to be in the studded camp, but after my first season on studless Blizzaks, I see no reason or benefit to go back to studs.
+Such tires are called “studded tires.”
+The Blizzaks I’m talking about do not have studs and are thus called “studless tires.”
+There are differing opinions about whether or not studs improve or diminish a vehicle’s performance on wintery roads.
+I don’t want to get into this debate here, but I will say this: I used to be in the studded camp, but after my first season on studless Blizzaks, I see no reason or benefit to go back to studs.
 Studs generate extra road noise and have a tendency to shoot off and damage your car, as well as other cars on the road.
 Since Blizzaks provide an equal amount of road grip on icy/snowy roads without the use of studs, I see no reason to run studs when I don’t have to.

 The New And Improved Blizzak

 Bridgestone has since revamped and improved their snow tire line for light trucks and commercial vans.
 In early 2018, they released the Blizzak LT and this is the exact model that I’m currently rocking on my van in 2019.
 The Blizzak LT features a new rubber compound that promises extended wear life.
 This means your tires should last an extra season or two and help you save some hard-earned cash.
 The LT model also contains a new tread pattern with 30% more biting edges.
 These biting edges help to further enhance traction on snow and ice.